msaari/relevanssi-live-ajax-search/readme.txt

 * First version based on the version 1.6.1 of SearchWP Live Ajax Search.

 == Upgrade Notice ==
+= 2.5 =
+* Security update: no more access to private post titles.

 = 2.4 =
 * Better minimum character handling, new filter hook for template override.